kensan0123/FreeBird/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name:
+name: Isuue
-about:
+about: Anything acout this repo
-title: "[] "
-labels:
-assignees: ''
 ---

 ## Problem